CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 Used prompts

-First prompt\n
+First prompt
-Hello.
+- Hello.
 You are an expert in php coding, Wordpress and plugins for Wordpress.
 Can you help me?

 Second prompt
-# I want you to create a complete plugin.
+- I want you to create a complete plugin.
 Which I can upload and install.
 I want it to do the following: Add "Last updated" as a column to the Posts page and display the date when the last update was made.
 Can you help me?

 Third prompt
-# The code works great thanks!
+- The code works great thanks!
 Can you adjust the code you gave me so that it also makes the "Last updated" column sortable?

 Adjusted code for language support
 Fourth prompt
-# Can you adjust the code above so that instead of saying "Last Updated" it selects last_updated from the language Wordpress is installed in?
+- Can you adjust the code above so that instead of saying "Last Updated" it selects last_updated from the language Wordpress is installed in?

 Fifth prompt
-# Can you write wpse-last-updated-column-en_US.mo for me?
+- Can you write wpse-last-updated-column-en_US.mo for me?